Blue Ridge Mountains From Asheville

 Stop 1: Take in the Views from Chestoa View Overlook

 Before you get to Linville Falls, there is a great little viewpoint to check out.
 Chestoa View Overlook offers one of the best views on the Parkway!
-So if you feel like getting out and stretching your legs, this is a great viewpoint to do that at!
-From the parking lot, take a short .25-mile walk to the rock-walled viewing area.
+So if you feel like getting out and stretching your legs, this is a great viewpoint to do this at!

 Stop 2: Explore The Many Viewpoints of Linville Falls

 Dropping 90 ft into the Linville Gorge, Linville Falls is arguably one of the most famous waterfalls along the Blue Ridge Parkway.
-A series of hiking trails take you to six overlooks, all giving you different vantage points of Linville Falls.

-Both hiking trails begin at Linville Falls Visitor Center.
-Four viewpoints can be found along Erwins View Trail, while the fifth and sixth viewpoints can be found on the separate Plunge Basin Trail.
-Hiking both trails in a day is easily doable and should only take a few hours.
+Four viewpoints can be found along Erwins View Trail, while the fifth and sixth viewpoints are on the separate Plunge Basin Trail.

 Linville Falls Trail 1 – Erwins View Trail

-The trail crosses a bridge over the Linville River, following a wide gravel path through a forest until eventually, you reach a trail sign.
-To the left (0.5 miles) is the first overlook, Upper Falls, and to the right, the other three overlooks – Chimney View (0.7 miles), Erwins View Overlook (0.9 miles), and Gorge View (0.8 miles).
+To the left (0.5 miles) is the first overlook, Upper Falls, and to the right, the other three overlooks – Chimney View (0.7 miles), Gorge View (0.8 miles), and Erwins View Overlook (0.9 miles)

 Linville Falls Trail 2 – Plunge Basin Trail

-Just before the breezeway of the Visitor Center, turn left and head up the short set of steps leading into the woods.
 You’ll hike through the woods until you reach a small trail intersection at a third of a mile.
-Go right for about .5 miles to reach a rocky scenic viewpoint that overlooks Linville Falls below.
-Retrace your steps back to the intersection and head the other way to descend to the gorge floor of Linville Falls
+Go right for about .5 miles to reach a Gorge View (0.8 miles) that overlooks Linville Falls below.

-Tip: Linville Falls has 50 tent sites and 20 RV sites if you are looking to camp.
+PRO TIP: Linville Falls has 50 tent sites and 20 RV sites if you are looking to camp.
 Fair warning, this is the smallest and most popular campground in the area, so reservations are strongly encouraged to be made well ahead of time.

 Stop 3: Experience The Beauty of Beacon Heights Overlook

-After a few hours well spent exploring and hiking Linville Falls, it’s time to continue north on the Blue Ridge Parkway for 14 miles.
-You have Beacon Heights Overlook to experience!
-The overlook is a short one-mile round-trip hike through the woods from the parking area.
-Once you emerge from the woods, you’ll be greeted with expansive panoramic and beautiful views from a large weathered rock outcrop.
+The overlook is a short one-mile round-trip hike from the parking area through the woods.
+Once you emerge from the woods, you’ll be greeted with expansive panoramic and beautiful views from a large, weathered rock outcrop.

-Stop 4: Drive On Linn Cove Viaduct
+Stop 4: Drive Along The Linn Cove Viaduct

-One of the more iconic sections of the Blue Ridge Parkway is the Linn Cove Viaduct.
 The Linn Cove Viaduct is a 1,243 ft bridge that weaves and hugs the side of Grandfather Mountain offering picture-perfect views of the surrounding area.

-Linn Cove Viaduct Photo Spot
+Photographing The Linn Cove Viaduct

 Now, if you want to get a photo of the beautiful Linn Code Viaduct, stopping smack dab in the road to get your photo just won’t do.
-Instead, opt to head to one of the below locations:

-2. Yonahlossee Overlook: There are no views from the overlook itself, but a short walk along the footpath (heading toward the Viaduct) will provide you with a nice view
+- Yonahlossee Overlook: There are no views from the overlook itself, but a short walk along the footpath (heading toward the Viaduct) will provide you with a nice view

 Stop 5: Hike To Rough Ridge Lookout

-From Linn Cove Viaduct, you have a short 2-minute drive to the next overlook – Rough Ridge Lookout.
-Fair warning, this lookout is very popular so the parking lot can be quite full.
 Once parked, you’ll have a short jaunt to the lookout, a 1/3-mile uphill hike.
 Trust us, it’s well worth it!

-At the top, you’ll be greeted with a boardwalk atop the rocky mountain.
-Continue onto the nearby large boulders where you can sit and take in the views of Grandfather Mountain and Linn Cove Viaduct.
 Rough Ridge Lookout has to be one of the best short-distance hikes along the Blue Ridge Parkway!
-You definitely don’t want to miss this overlook.
+You definitely don’t want to miss this overlook!

 Stop 6: Visit Blowing Rock

-Your last stop of the day and it’s completely optional!
-There are two parts to this stop.
-Stop 1 is visiting The Blowing Rock.
-A 4,000 ft cliff that offers impressive views of the River Gorge below.
-What’s special about The Blowing Rock is it returns light objects cast over the void due to its sweeping winds.
-Visiting The Blowing Rock is not free, so an admission fee will need to be paid.
+- Stop 1 is visiting The Blowing Rock, a 4,000-ft cliff that offers impressive views of the River Gorge below.
+What’s special about The Blowing Rock is that it returns light objects thrown over the void due to its sweeping winds.
+Visiting The Blowing Rock is not free, so an admission fee must be paid.

-As we said, this stop is completely optional so feel free to opt-out and make your way back to your accommodation in Asheville once you leave Rough Ridge Lookout.
+As we said, this stop is completely optional, so feel free to opt-out and make your way back to your accommodation in Asheville once you leave Rough Ridge Lookout.

 DAY 3: Hiking and Overlooks South of Asheville on The Blue Ridge Parkway